 Environmental sustainability aims to improve the quality of human life without putting unnecessary strain on the earth's supporting ecosystems.
 It’s about creating an equilibrium between consumerist human culture and the living world.
 We can do this by living in a way that doesn’t waste or unnecessarily deplete natural resources.

 Why is sustainability important?

 Environmental sustainability is important because of how much energy, food and human-made resources we use every day.
 Rapid population growth has resulted in increased farming and manufacturing, leading to more greenhouse gas emissions, unsustainable energy use, and deforestation.

 In other words, we need more energy and materials than ever before.
 Despite this, our planet can only provide so many resources before they begin to deplete.
 For this reason, businesses must step in and do their part.
-They have more power than any group of individuals, and they can help secure a livable future by investing in sustainable and responsible practices like reducing waste, using clean energy, and paying fair wages.
+They have more power than any group of individuals, and they can help secure a livable future by investing in sustainable and responsible practices like reducing waste, using commercial clean energy, and paying fair wages.